mimn97/pantry-research/README.md

 ## Introduction

-Code Repository of the preprint "Evaluating Geographic Accessibility of Food Pantries in the U.S." (Lee et al., 2023).
+Code Repository of "Evaluating Accessibility of Food Pantries in the U.S. at the Census Block Group Level".

 ----------
 ## How to Run Jupyter Notebooks